 It is important to schedule a roof inspection before freezing weather takes hold and again in the Spring.
 With regular inspections, you increase the chance of catching small problems with the roof before they become larger, more difficult, and exponentially more expensive.
 A roof inspection, by an authorized roofing contractor, is required to maintain your roof’s warranty by most manufacturers and it will save you a lot of money by detecting problems early.

-During roof inspection, a roofing contractor will scrutinize roof traffic patterns, drainage systems, base attachments, flashings and will also investigate the possible occurrence of any contaminants, moisture infiltration , unauthorized or improperly installed new roof openings, or faulty roof membrane seams.
+During a roof inspection, a roofing contractor will scrutinize roof traffic patterns, drainage systems, base attachments, flashings and will also investigate the possible occurrence of any contaminants, moisture infiltration, unauthorized or improperly installed new roof openings or faulty roof membrane seams.